Integrable Massless and Massive Fermions: Integrable massless fermions

-For integrable Hamiltonians that is not free fermionic, a bootstrapping program has been proposed based on Kennedy's partial trace trick \cite{Kennedy:1992aa} to solve $\check{R}_{12}^{(3)}$ from \eqref{eq:Reshetikhin}, which ultimately construct the full $\check{R}_{12}(\lambda)$ solely from the Hamiltonian \cite{zhang2026bootstrappingrmatrix}.
-However, in the case of free fermions, \eqref{eq:Reshetikhin} and \eqref{eq:ffic} can be readily combined to give The fact that they are bi-local operators despite that the commutators are supported by three neighboring sites may come as a surprise, but it can be easily verified for the XY model.
+For generic integrable Hamiltonians with relativistic $R$-matrices, a bootstrapping program has been proposed based on Kennedy's partial trace trick \cite{Kennedy:1992aa} to solve $\check{R}_{12}^{(3)}$ from \eqref{eq:Reshetikhin}, which ultimately construct the full $\check{R}_{12}(\lambda)$ solely from the Hamiltonian \cite{zhang2026bootstrappingrmatrix}.
+However, in the case of massless fermions, \eqref{eq:Reshetikhin} and \eqref{eq:ffic} can be readily combined to give The fact that they are bi-local operators despite that the commutators are supported by three neighboring sites may come as a surprise, but it can be easily verified for the XY model.
 The higher order operators in \eqref{eq:Rmat} also have closed-form expressions.
 They can be extracted from the coefficient of the $\lambda \mu^{2m}$ term in \eqref{eq:YBE} and \eqref{eq:DYBE}, together giving